 Freddie Mac Rates

-The weekly average rates for new mortgages as of 10th June were quoted by Freddie Mac to be:
+The weekly average rates for new mortgages, as of November 23, 2022, were quoted by Freddie Mac to be:

 According to Freddie Mac,